Veterinary Prescriber’s Certificates in Veterinary Medicines

 Opening a fridge to get access to veterinary medicines

-The Foundation Certificate in Veterinary Medicines provides an essential and practical understanding of medicines regulations and the safe dispensing of medicines in veterinary practice.
+The Foundation Certificate in Veterinary Medicines provides an essential and practical understanding of the safe dispensing of medicines in veterinary practice.
 It is essential for anyone involved in dispensing medicines in the practice.
 It is made up of two units:

 Controlled Drugs and their disposal